CatEggs/Database_Update_Tool/README.md

-# database_update_tool
-Tool created to update a third party database since API was not an option.
+Created this tool to update a third party database since API was not an option.

  - Pulls exported spreadsheets from thirdparty database
  - Use a SQL script for analysis.
 Adds a label to clients that are good to update and those that have discrepancies